Lazy-Coder-03/auto-boids/README.md

 - `gene`: An array representing the genetic attributes of the boid.
 - `btype`: Type of boid, either "random" or "ideal."
 - `parentIds`: An array containing the IDs of the parent boids.
-- `id`: The unique ID of the boid.
 - Other attributes representing genetic factors, radii, size, energy, age, and more.

 ### Usage Examples